A week ago somebody asked me if boiled honey was toxic. She knows that heating honey kills the enzymes and even makes it toxic! I was somehow shocked.

 Yet, our body can detoxify this compound with the glyoxalase system.
 This enzyme system exits in any living creature, from the simplest life forms to mammals.
 Normally our body can detoxify these compounds, when they are found in some limited quantities.

 It is true, that MGO gathers in our body by means of our daily food.
 It’s a substance found in roasted coffee, soya sauce, wine, tobacco smoke (Moree-Testa & Saint-Jalm, 1981).
-Besides, it is also produced by many strains of bacteria present in the intestinal tract.
-Our body can detoxify us from it, but the question is if it does that on any ingested quantity.
+Besides, it is also produced by many strains of bacteria present in the intestinal tract. (see why manuka honey, with high amounts of MGO is not recommended to people suffering from IBS) Our body can detoxify us from it, but the question is if it does that on any ingested quantity.

 MGO is found in huge quantities in manuka honey (up to 1750 mg/kg and it may increase in time).